 As part of the mDNS protocol mDNS devices will make announcements containing their mDNS records on start and in response to network changes on the host machine.

-These announcements will be received by all mDNS clients on the local network and used to update their own records.
+These announcements will be received by all mDNS clients on the local network and are used to update their own records.

 Service Discovery Using mDNS